 To make your case studies easy to find, it is a good idea to create a web page for each project and include a link to these in the navigation bar on your website.
 You could also draw attention to your very best projects by featuring these on your homepage.

-You should also consider sharing these case studies on social media along with a link to the complete story.
+You should consider sharing case studies on social media along with a link to the complete story.
 In these posts, you can pick out the most compelling points of your project (for example the main statistic) to encourage people to click through and read, and you should @mention the client or customer if possible.

 Some good examples

-We have used many of the techniques discussed above when designing and creating case study pages for our clients’.
+We have used many of the techniques discussed above when designing and creating case study pages for our clients.